olserra/wiliot-exercise/README.md

 Extra Informartions:

-Server with the socket in this repo: `https://github.com/and-dzh3/ws-srv`, with instructions also on their README.md.
+Server with the socket in this [repo](https://github.com/and-dzh3/ws-srv), with instructions also on their README.md.